The Cracking of America’s Golden Egg

 When coupling create a contractual partnership agreement with a list of responsibilities and how household expenses will be handled.
 Should children be involved, it would be especially important to delineate who has the final say as to their well–being, should one of the partners not be the biological or legally adoptive parent.

-5. Having a child.
+Seek legal counsel as needed to be sure the document created is adequately constructed, willingly signed by both parties, and notarized.
+It will be one of the most important and helpful contracts you will ever ink. - Having a child.
 Bringing a child into the world is one of the riskiest decisions a young adult could ever make… bar none!
 Books are written on the subject, and the following are a few of the bare bones realities.

 Understand beforehand that the birth of your child will change your life forever and precipitate everlasting emotional and financial bonds with much self–sacrifice, hopefully rewarded by your child’s love, achievements in life and reciprocated help when needed later in life.